Section 2 – Create a vSphere 6.x Logical Design from an Existing Conceptual Design

 Build non-functional requirements into a specific logical design.

 You could be tasked to take a list of non-functional requirements and build a logical design.
 Remember the designs are done on a Visio style canvas.
 Familiarize yourself with vSphere minimums and maximums including vSAN.
 Look into all areas such as compute, networking, storage, availability, recoverability and security

 Translate stated business requirements into a logical design.

 This is similar to the above however you will be analyzing more functional/business requirements and creating a logical design for them on the canvas.
 Remember a requirement must be adhered to, do not miss something off the design that is a requirement even if it doesn’t sound right.

 Incorporate the current state of a customer environment into a logical design.

-Here you will need to analyse an existing solution and document it onto the canvas.
+Here you will need to analyze an existing solution and document it onto the canvas.
 This is all about understanding the customer’s existing solution.
-You might be given additional requirements such as creating an extra cluster for certain VM workload such as Web server, Application server and Database.
+You might be given additional requirements such as creating an extra cluster for certain VM workloads such as Web server, Application server and Database.